makeabilitylab/physcomp/website-install.md

 However, here's how I eventually got it to work.
 These instructions have since been replicated by me (Jon) and Liang.
 Yay!

+#### Download and run Ruby Installer
 **First**, although this documentation is old, I started with this [Run Jekyll on Windows](https://jekyll-windows.juthilo.com/) guide.
 The first step states to Install Ruby via the [rubyinstaller.org](http://rubyinstaller.org/downloads/) website and then to install the Ruby Devkit; however, the most recent versions of Ruby Installer for Windows also allows you to install the Devkit.
 So, that's what I did.

 Specifically, I downloaded and installed the [Ruby+Devkit 2.7.X (x64) installer](https://rubyinstaller.org/downloads/), which according to the RubyInstaller website "provides the biggest number of compatible gems and installs the MSYS2 Devkit alongside Ruby, so gems with C-extensions can be compiled immediately."

+When the Ruby Installer command prompt asks you which option to install, just press 'Enter'.

+#### Run 'gem install jekyll'
 **Second**, I then opened `Windows Powershell` and typed `gem install jekyll`:

 ```